-Most private scholarships at CSU are awarded through a single single scholarship application process called the Colorado State University Scholarship Application.
+Most private scholarships at Colorado State University are awarded through a single scholarship application process called the Colorado State University Scholarship Application.

 How to Apply

-To be considered for need-based scholarships through the CSUSA, your Free Application for Federal Student Aid (FAFSA) must be submitted no later than March 1.
+- To be considered for need-based scholarships through the CSUSA, your Free Application for Federal Student Aid must be submitted no later than March 1.

-The CSUSA is competitive, with hundreds of applications each year for College of Health and Human Sciences scholarships.
-Applications are reviewed based on your academic record as well as your answers to the questions on the application.
-We recommend typing your essays in a word processing program to take advantage of spell checking and word counting.
-Once you are done, just copy and paste your text into the application.
+- We recommend typing your essays in a word processing program to take advantage of spell checking and word counting.
+Once you’re done, just copy and paste your text into the application.

-Some scholarships require letters of recommendation and/or other documents.
-If you are applying for one or more scholarships that require letters of recommendation, you are asked to provide e-mail addresses for each reference.
-(A single reference may suffice for multiple scholarships, although some require more than one letter of reference.
-See specific opportunities for details.)
+- If you’re applying for one or more scholarships that require letters of recommendation, you’ll be asked to provide email addresses for each reference.
 These individuals will be contacted directly through the system to request that they upload their letters.
-Ensure ample time for these to be completed and submitted by your references by the deadline of March 1 at 11:00 p.m.
-(MST).

 The CSUSA is provided through AcademicWorks.
-You may receive e-mails from AcademicWorks if you are selected for a scholarship or need to provide additional information for a scholarship opportunity.
-To ensure proper e-mail delivery, please ensure that your email address in RAMweb is correct and that you monitor it often, and add “firstname.lastname@example.org” to spam filters to ensure proper delivery to your inbox.
+You may receive emails from AcademicWorks if you’re selected for a scholarship or need to provide additional information for a scholarship opportunity.
+To ensure proper email delivery, please ensure that your email address in RAMweb is correct and that you monitor it often, and add “firstname.lastname@example.org” to spam filters to ensure proper delivery to your inbox.
 AcademicWorks supports Google Chrome Versions 35 and 36, Mozilla Firefox Versions 30 and 31, Apple Safari Versions 6 and 7, and Internet Explorer Versions 10 and 11.